beingfranklin/GB-Holidays/README.md

 ---

 <p align="center">
-Haskell record for GB Holidays build on nager.at API
+Program for viewing and processing Public Holidays of different countries built on date.nager.at API
 <br>
 </p>